-Gov. Andy Beshear was joined by state and local officials and law enforcement personnel to welcome the first basic training academy class to Western Kentucky.
+Gov. Andy Beshear was joined by state and local officials and law enforcement personnel to welcome the first basic training academy class to western Kentucky.

 This facility is a testament to the Beshear administration's pledge to make Kentucky a national leader in public safety while ensuring those who protect the commonwealth have the tools and resources available to stay safe.